MichaelCurrin/docsify-js-tutorial/docs/README.md

 !> **Important:** This will not work at the end of the body like most plugins, since the plugin's global variable needs be available when the app is configured.

 Configure the plugin.
-Here is the format:n.
+Here is the format.

 ```javascript
 EditOnGithubPlugin.create(docBase, docEditBase, title)